siqirua/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+* 3b.
+The selected student has some associated student scores.
+    * 3b1.
+ModuLight deletes all associated students scores.
+    * 3b2.
+ModuLight shows a list of updated student scores.
+    Use case resumes at step 4.

-**Use case: Add StudentScores by new graded component**
+**Use case: Add a new graded component**

 **MSS**

 1. User creates new Graded Component.
-2. Modulight creates student scores correspond to the new graded component for every student.
+2. ModuLight adds the graded component with entered details to the graded component list.
-3. Modulight display the student scores list.
+3. ModuLight shows lists of updated graded components and student scores.

     Use case ends.

 **Extensions**

+* 1a.
+There is some error in the entered data.
+    * 1a1.
+ModuLight shows an error message.
+      Use case ends.

 * 2a.
-The student list is empty.
+There are already some existing students.
+    * 2a1.
+ModuLight creates student scores correspond to the new graded component for every student.
       Use case ends.

-**Use case: Add StudentScores by new student **
+**Use case: Edit a student score**

 **MSS**

-1. User creates new Students.
+1. User requests to list student scores.
-2. Modulight creates student scores correspond to the new student for every graded component.
+2. ModuLight shows a list of student scores.
-3. Modulight display the student scores list.
+3. User requests to edit the details of a specific student score.
+4. ModuLight updates the detail of that student score with entered data.
+5. ModuLight shows a list of updated student scores.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+ModuLight shows an error message.

+      Use case resumes at step 2.

+* 3b.
+There is some error in the entered data.

+  * 3b1.
+ModuLight shows an error message.

+  Use case resumes at step 2.

-**Use case: Calculate the overall stats of student performance**
+**Use case: Find student(s)**

 **MSS**

-1. User requests to calculate the overall stats of student performance
+1. User requests to find a student or students with the specific keywords.
-2. ModuLight shows a summary of statistics
+2. ModuLight shows a list of students that fulfilling the searching criteria.
     Use case ends.

 **Extensions**

 * 1a.
-There is currently no student scores.
+There are some unsupported or incorrect keywords.
     * 1a1.
 ModuLight shows an error message.
       Use case ends.

-**Use case: Edit StudentScores**
+**Use case: Sort student(s)**

 **MSS**

-1. User requests to edit a student score
+1. User requests to sort the displayed student list with the specific order.
-2. Modulight edits the student score with score and comments
-3. Modulight display the student score list.
+2. ModuLight shows a list of sorted students.
     Use case ends.

 **Extensions**

 * 1a.
-The given index is invalid.
+The given sorting order is unsupported.
     * 1a1.
 ModuLight shows an error message.
+      Use case ends.

+**Use case: Calculate the overall stats of student performance**

+**MSS**

+1. User requests to calculate the overall statistics of student performance
+2. ModuLight shows a summary of statistics
+    Use case ends.

+**Extensions**

+* 1a.
+There is currently no student scores.
+    * 1a1.
+ModuLight shows an error message.
+    Use case ends.

+* 1b.
+User requests to calculate a non-supported statistical measure.
+    * 1b1.
+ModuLight shows an error message and a list of supported statistical measures.
     Use case ends.

 *{More to be added}*